Photo credit: Pietro Rampazzo, Unplash

 When Chadwick set out on her swim, it was foggy and cold.
 She could barely see the safety boats alongside her to help guide her on the journey.
 Regardless, Chadwick continued her swim for 15 hours straight.

 When Chadwick pleaded to be taken out of the water, her mother, who was in one of the boats, told her she was close to her goal of reaching the California mainland.

 A short time later, Chadwick, who was physically and emotionally exhausted, stopped swimming and was taken out of the water by one of the people in the safety boats.

-After Chadwick was pulled to safety and in the boat, she discovered she was less than a half of a mile from shore.
+After Chadwick was pulled to safety and in the boat, she discovered she was less than half a mile from shore.

 The next day, at a news conference, Chadwick said something to the effect of if she could have seen the shore, she thought she could have made her goal of making it to the beach.

 Unfortunately, the fog was too thick at the time to see the shore.

-“Seeing the shore” is the crucial phrase and part of Chadwick’s story.
-If she had a clear picture of the beach near the end of her journey, her motivation to swim the last half mile was likely to be there.
+“Seeing the shore” is a crucial phrase and part of Chadwick’s story.
+If she had a clear picture of the beach near the end of her journey, her motivation to swim the last half mile was likely there.

 Chadwick did not give up.
 She tried to swim the same route again about two months later.
 The same thick fog set in as she began her journey, limiting her visibility.
 However, this time, the difference was that Chadwick kept a solid mental image of the shore, her final destination, in her mind from start to finish.

 Chadwick successfully made the incredible swim on her second attempt!

 For any significant goal in life, seeing the shore, the final destination, is mission-critical to your success.
-Having a solid vision and a picture of your end goal is super important.
+A solid vision and a picture of your end goal are super important.
 If you have a strong enough “why” behind your goal, and if you can see the result of your goal in your mind’s eye or feel it, you can move mountains.